-- (3) Ten-Year Rule.
+(3) Ten-Year Rule.
 The SECURE Act applies its 10-year rule for making distributions to a DB by cross reference to the 5-year rule that applies for non-DBs (if the participant dies before his or her RBD), thus engrafting the body of regulatory law that applies for the 5-year rule.
-This has the effect of clarifying several issues. - Proportionate Distributions Not Required.
-Distributions do not have to be made proportionately over the 10-year term; they could be made all in a lump sum at the very end of the term (which would have the effect of deferring recognition of the income, but would also result in "bunching" the income, possibly into a high income tax bracket). - December 31 Due Date.
+This has the effect of clarifying several issues.

+- Proportionate Distributions Not Required.
+Distributions do not have to be made proportionately over the 10-year term; they could be made all in a lump sum at the very end of the term (which would have the effect of deferring recognition of the income, but would also result in "bunching" the income, possibly into a high income tax bracket).
+For Roth IRAs, deferral until year 10 would likely be the most effective strategy. - December 31 Due Date.
 Distributions must be made by December 31 of the calendar year that contains the tenth anniversary of the relevant person's death.
-See Reg. §1.401(a)(9)-3, A-2. .
+See Reg. §1.401(a)(9)-3, A-2.
 (Presumably that same December 31 due date will also apply to the new 10-year rule.) - Eleven Calendar Years for Payments.
 The actual payout period could extend over 11 taxable years (if death occurs in 2020, the final payment must be made by December 31, 2030, so payments can be made in 2020-2030, or over 11 years).
 Spreading payments over more years increases the chances that lower tax brackets may apply.